Skip to content

 - Selecting and implementing solutions

-#10.
-What is the primary goal of the Improve phase?
+#12.
+What is the purpose of brainstorming during the Improve phase?

 #13.
 What is the purpose of error-proofing (Poka-Yoke)?

 #17.
-What is the outcome of a successful Improve phase?
+What is the primary goal of the Improve phase?

-#20.
-Which of the following is NOT a step in the 5S methodology?
+#19.
+What is the first step in the 5S methodology?